1112zakaria/1112zakaria/README.md

 I do not like leetcode.
 It hurts my head :(

-I like C++, C, and Python.
-Golang is pretty cool, I think its concurrency constructs are pretty nutty.
+I like C++ and C. Golang is pretty cool, I think its concurrency constructs are pretty nutty.

 <!--
 **1112zakaria/1112zakaria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.